g-k/scala_spark_quick_start/README.md

 age = age + 1 //error: reassignment to val
 ```

-- expression based rather than statement based.
+###Expression based rather than statement based.
 This means that every piece of code returns a value

 ```scala
 val count = 3
 val evenOrOdd = if (count % 2 == 0) { "even" } else  { "odd" } // equals to the string "odd"
 ```

-- traditional imperitive flow control works as expected - if, for, while, switch
+###supports functional methods like map, filter, reduce as well as pattern matching

-- also supports functional methods like map, filter, reduce as well as pattern matching
+- (also traditional imperitive flow control works as expected - if, for, while, switch)

 ```scala
 def isEven(x:Int) = x % 2 == 0